 5.3.2.
 Type II test (Carbon monoxide emission test at idling speed)

 5.3.2.1.
-This test is carried out on all vehicles powered by positive-ignition engines having:
+This test is carried out on all vehicles powered by positive-ignition engines, as follows:

 5.3.2.1.1.
-Vehicles that can be fuelled either with petrol or with LPG or NG/biomethane shall be tested in the test Type II on both fuels.
+Vehicles that can be fuelled either with petrol or with LPG or NG/biomethane shall be tested in the Type II test on both fuels.

 5.3.2.1.2.
-Notwithstanding the requirement of paragraph 5.3.2.1.1., vehicles that can be fuelled with either petrol or a gaseous fuel, but where the petrol system is fitted for emergency purposes or starting only and which the petrol tank cannot contain more than 15 litres of petrol will be regarded for the test Type II as vehicles that can only run on a gaseous fuel.
+Notwithstanding the requirement of paragraph 5.3.2.1.1., vehicles that can be fuelled with either petrol or a gaseous fuel, but where the petrol system is fitted for emergency purposes or starting only and which the petrol tank cannot contain more than 15 litres of petrol will be regarded for the Type II test as vehicles that can only run on a gaseous fuel.

 5.3.2.2.
 For the Type II test set out in Annex 5, at normal engine idling speed, the maximum permissible carbon monoxide content in the exhaust gases shall be that stated by the vehicle manufacturer.
 However, the maximum carbon monoxide content shall not exceed 0.3 per cent vol.